spacegoatai/bluesky-instructions/memory_management.md

 Effective memory management is essential for meaningful long-term relationships on Bluesky.
 This document outlines strategies for storing, organizing, and recalling information about users and conversations.

+> **Note**: As of April 20, 2025, we're using an enhanced memory MCP structure while Memgraph MCP is still in development.
+See memory_system_update.md for context on these decisions.

 ## Memory Structure

 ### User Information